-"What?!
-You're planning to murder someone?!"
+"You're planning to murder someone?!"

-"Well I guess it's a good thing you're trying to think of alternatives to murdering someone at least," he said as he returned to the chair across from her.
-"I'll do my duty as a priest.
-So who is it you want to kill?
+"I guess it's a good thing you're trying to think of alternatives to murder at least… I'll do my duty as a priest."
+He returned to the chair.
+"So who is it you want to kill?
 And why?"

 "You're going to wind up raising all sorts of questions if I simply tell you who they are and what they've done.
 What's more, I rather you understand why I feel as I do before you pass judgment.
-If I'm to do this any justice, I'm going to have to share with you the details surrounding my latest caper from the beginning."
+If I'm to do this any justice, I'm going to have to share with you all the details surrounding my latest caper from the beginning."

 What is your first impression of Cassidy Cain?

 Thoughts on how I presented and handled Adora's Tear?